 Furthermore, if you have been to Tokyo previously, your best way to get to Tokyo from Narita Airport may not be the same, as your circumstances may have changed.

-So how to determine which transportation mode you should use to get to your hotel in Tokyo next time?
+So, how do you decide which transportation mode to use to get to your hotel in Tokyo next time?
 Consider the following factors that matter to you the most:

 - Time-saving